 Proving a Civil Rights Violation to Recover

 Who pays for these injuries what do they pay for?
-In the past some students sued the schools in Federal Court based on the theory that the school district, acting through a coach, trainer, or some other school employee, violated their civil rights.
+In the past, some students sued the schools in Federal Court based on the theory that the school district, acting through a coach, trainer, or some other school employee, violated their civil rights.
 The standard is high; there has to be evidence that the school official acted with deliberate indifference to the student’s rights.
 Factually, there has to be evidence that the student alerted the school official.
-Telling other team mates is not enough.
+Telling other teammates is not enough.
 They have to tell their coach or trainer.
-If they still make them or try to convince them to play, only then can the minimum amount of evidence exist for the case to proceed.
+If they still make them or try to convince them to play, only then can the minimum amount of evidence exist for the case to move forward.

 Assumption of the Risk

 It is important to note that this is only the minimum evidence necessary to proceed and to prevent the case from being dismissed.
-Certain facts allow for a student to sue other student athletes as well as league officials for failure to enforce the rules when those athletes violate the rules of the game and result in catastrophic injuries.
-(See the Competitive Sports Doctrine.)
+Certain facts allow for a student to sue other student-athletes as well as league officials for failure to enforce the rules when those athletes violate the rules of the game and result in catastrophic injuries.
 Many times cases are dismissed due to the fact that students and parents assume the risk of injury when the student plays a dangerous sport such as football or wrestling.
 School can only reduce risk, it is practically impossible to eliminate it.